cbueno82/cbueno82/README.md

 ## About Me

 I am a **Junior Data Analyst** with a strong focus on **Natural Language Processing (NLP)** and analytical workflow development.
-I work mainly with **Python, Pandas, spaCy, scikit-learn, SQL**, and visualization tools to build structured and reproducible pipelines for text and structured data.
+I work mainly with **Python, Pandas, spaCy, scikit-learn, SQL**, and visualisation tools to build structured and reproducible pipelines for text and structured data.

 Main interests:

 - NLP: linguistic features, embeddings, text classification
 - Exploratory Data Analysis (EDA)
-- Data visualization and storytelling
+- Data visualisation and storytelling
 - Statistical insights for decision-making
 - Reproducible analytical workflows